zetaraku/NCU-Course-Finder-DataFetcher-v2/README.md

 Preparation
 -----------

+- Make a copy of the `.env.example` file as `.env` and adjust it if needed.

-Run `npm install` to install the dependencies.
+- Run `npm install` to install the dependencies.

 Update Course Data
 -------------------

 Use `npm run update` to update the course data.

-This command update the `course_bases` table described in `src/sql/init.sql`.
+This command updates the `course_bases` table described in `src/sql/init.sql`.

 Upload Course Data
 --------------